The 2-day workshop commences at 8.00am each day.

 The success of the workshop for the therapists who attend is dependent on the participation of volunteer balance participants.
 If organisers have difficulty recruiting sufficient volunteers, nearby hospitals and private therapists should be contacted to help with recruitment.
 A certificate of acknowledgement can be printed, and gift purchased for each participant to thank them for their participation (eg photograph frame, gift voucher, flowers).
 Balance participants and their carers who are attending the workshop clinical sessions are welcome to attend lecture component of the workshop, if they would like to listen and contribute to the discussion.

-Total for two presenters for 2 days = $6,000.
+Email StrokeEd for current workshop costs or a quote.
 Invoices will be forwarded to organisers prior to the event.

 Two nights accommodation for each presenter in a local apartment (or hotel) with desk facilities for preparation.
 To be paid in advance by organisers.